cs1666-krabs/cs1666_organization/teams/krabs_team_description.md

 	* Save and load game state
 	* Player movement
 * Procedural Generation
-	* Simple generated terrain in a finite world
+	* Procedural Function to generate caves
-	* Cave generation
+	* Procedural Function to generate surface
 * Networking
 	* Server that can support at least one client
 	* Synchronization between server and client(s)